 As we dig deeper into the differences, though, you’ll see a clearer and more granular understanding of what makes these two kinds of computing distinct from each other.

-For instance, instead of managing your own local, physical hardware, cloud computing allows some or all your servers, software, and networks to be hosted off-site.
+For instance, instead of managing your own local, physical hardware, the cloud allows some or all your servers, software, and networks to be hosted offsite.

-Data and applications hosted on the cloud are also distributed across multiple servers, and sometimes across multiple data centers and geographic locations.
+Data and applications hosted are also distributed across multiple servers, and sometimes across multiple data centers and geographic locations.

 This way, if one server fails or one data center loses power, the chances of your business losing data and experiencing disruption of service becomes greatly reduced.

-The cloud also allows for greater flexibility and scalability of your resources like storage, processing power , and bandwidth.
+The technology also allows for greater flexibility and scalability of your resources like storage, processing power, and bandwidth.